Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/execution.md

 # Execution

 The **execution** layer is the lowest layer in the architecture. \
-It is responsible for controlling the hardware.
+It is responsible for directly controlling the hardware.

 ## Motor